Cover of We Should All Be Millionaires: A Woman’s Guide to Earning More, Building Wealth, and Gaining Economic Power

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from We Should All Be Millionaires: A Woman’s Guide to Earning More, Building Wealth, and Gaining Economic Power:
+The most popular highlights from We Should All Be Millionaires: A Woman’s Guide to Earning More, Building Wealth, and Gaining Economic Power, saved by readers on Screvi.

 Thinking negative thoughts is a form of self-sabotage that keeps you “safe” and therefore stagnant.
 Even if the status quo is uncomfortable or makes you unhappy, it feels safer than trying to do something new.